 Much like the motor vehicle ruling against Driving Under the Influence (DUI) of alcohol, boating has a BUI as far as alcohol intake is concerned.
 Any boater shall be considered to be boating under the influence of alcohol if his/her blood-alcohol level reaches 0.08% or higher.

-BUI is a grave offense under the Pennsylvania state and is punishable by a maximum of two years of imprisonment, being temporarily suspended to operate a boat, and/or being slapped by fines for as much as $7,500.
+BUI is a grave offense under the Pennsylvania state.
+It is punishable by a maximum of two years of imprisonment, including temporary suspension from operating a boat and/or being slapped by fines for as much as $7,500.

 Conclusion – Is Boat Insurance Required in Pennsylvania?